Dat-Pudding/DLLmaker/README.md

 ## How do I install it?
 For now you have to install it manually but a setup is planned
+### Either:
 1. Click on the green "Code" button
-   - **Either**
- 		- "Clone the repository" *if you use GitHub you probably don't need further explanation*
- 		- "Download Zip" then unpack the zip file where you want the "installation path" to be
+2. "Download Zip" then unpack the zip file where you want the "installation path" to be
-      - in the unpacked directory navigate to .\DLLmaker\Release\Current\DLLmaker_Qt_v0.#
+3. in the unpacked directory navigate to .\DLLmaker\Release\Current\DLLmaker_Qt_v0.#

-   - **Or**
+### Or:
-     - Click on "Releases"
+1. Click on "Releases"
-     - look for the tag "current"
+2. look for the tag "current"
-     - download DLLmaker_Qt_v#.#.rar
+3. download DLLmaker_Qt_v#.#.rar
-     - unpack the RAR archive where you want the "installation path" to be
+4. unpack the RAR archive where you want the "installation path" to be

-   - **Then**
+### Then
 - Either "Drag & Drop" the DLLmaker.exe shortcut file on your Taskbar/Desktop/wherever
 	- Or Cut/Paste it wherever wanted

 ## How do I use it?
-It is highly advised to put a copy of your built executable into a dedicated empty folder, it will be self-sufficient in that directory and won't clutter your project's build directory.
+> It is highly advised to put a copy of your built executable into a dedicated empty folder and use this app on the copy, it will be self-sufficient in that directory and won't clutter your project's build directory.

-### Running DLLmaker:
 1. Start DLLmaker
 2. Either choose your program's file via the Button or copy the file path into the first field
 3. Same with the second field but for the windeployqt.exe *(usually at .\Qt\#.#.#\mingw_64\bin)*